 Our solution is simple: ditch the concept of individual slices and go with a Dutch oven filled with hand-torn bread chunks that have been coated in a sweet egg-milk mixture and baked to golden perfection!
 Sort of like a French Toast Casserole.
 All you need to do is slice it into wedges and drizzle with maple syrup.

 This style of French toast also lends itself very well to mix-ins.
-For this recipe we mixed in some fresh blueberries, which we baked along with it.
+For this recipe, we mixed in some fresh blueberries, which we baked along with it.
 You can add any berries or fruit that you like.
-Since it’s all tossed up anyways, it’s easier to get a berry here and there with each bite!
+Since it’s all tossed together anyway, it’s easier to get a berry here and there with each bite!